kenhuang41/kenhuang41.github.io/index.md

 ### Contact

-If you're hiring for an internship and looking for a data-loving dude with a clown personality, please contact me at **kh19 [at] princeton [dot] edu**.
+If you're hiring for an internship in the coming school year or the 2022 summer and are looking for a data-loving dude with a refreshing personality, please contact me at **kh19 [at] princeton [dot] edu**.
 Even if you're not hiring, I'm always willing to talk about any of the following things (sorted roughly in order of love) :D

 * MFFL
 * RV (SM)